Overview

 Symptoms of heart disease in the blood vessels

 Coronary artery disease is a common heart condition that affects the major blood vessels that supply the heart muscle.
-Cholesterol deposits (plaques) in the heart arteries are usually the cause of coronary artery disease.
-The buildup of these plaques is called atherosclerosis (ath-ur-o-skluh-ROE-sis).
+A buildup of fats, cholesterol and other substances in and on the artery walls usually causes coronary artery disease.
+This buildup is called plaque.
+The buildup of plaque in the arteries is called atherosclerosis (ath-ur-o-skluh-ROE-sis).
 Atherosclerosis reduces blood flow to the heart and other parts of the body.
-It can lead to a heart attack, chest pain (angina) or stroke.
+It can lead to a heart attack, chest pain or a stroke.

 Symptoms of coronary artery disease can include:

-• Pain in the neck, jaw, throat, upper belly area or back
+• Pain in the neck, jaw, throat, upper belly or back.

-You might not be diagnosed with coronary artery disease until you have a heart attack, angina, stroke or heart failure.
-It's important to watch for heart symptoms and discuss concerns with your health care provider.
-Heart (cardiovascular) disease can sometimes be found early with regular health checkups.
+You might not be diagnosed with coronary artery disease until you have a heart attack, angina, a stroke or heart failure.
+It's important to watch for heart symptoms.
+Talk with your healthcare team about any concerns.
+Heart disease can sometimes be found early with regular health checkups.

 What is coronary artery disease?
 A Mayo Clinic cardiologist explains.